 I like to compare whiskies and wondered what I had that might compare.
 Tobermory 10 came to mind – an island distiller (Mull), non-peated, and also ex-bourbon casked.
 Tobermory is just a shade darker in color, and heavier on the nose: more sea, more wrack and seaweed.

 On the finish, dark caramel and toffee linger long.
 The grassy note translates into the lovely aroma of a seaside field.
-You can taste what I think is uncharred oak on the final lingering note of the finish — and I wonder if they use virgin casks, or is that a side effect of the extra distillation?
+You can taste what I think is uncharred oak on the final lingering note of the finish — and I wonder if they use strictly first-fill Bourbon casks, or is that a side effect of the extra distillation?

 Springbank 10, Campbeltown single malt, 46% ABV, not chill filtered

 Nose: Delicate earthy maritime note, a higher nose of pleasantly grassy overtones.
 There’s lemon, honeysuckle and a touch of spice on the nose that’s completely distinct and unique.

 Palate: Lots of toffee, red apple, and a hint of balancing tannins.
 Very smooth; the aroma of green grass and the sea balances the toffee.

 Finish: Very long.
 Dark caramel, toffee .
 The grassy note translates into the aroma of a seaside field.
 At the last is oak, very clean.